EDS21509/HR-Attrition-Analysis/README.md

 ## 📌 Overview
 This project analyzes employee attrition to identify key drivers of turnover and provide actionable insights for improving retention.

-Using HR data, I explored patterns in employee tenure, job roles, and overtime status to understand where and why attrition is highest.
+Using HR data, I analyzed patterns in employee tenure, job roles, and overtime to identify where and why attrition is highest.

 ---